RicoJia/ricojia.github.io/_posts/2024/2024-11-19-robotics-ROS2-foundation-ros2-build-system.markdown

 ### When to Rebuild?

-Sometimes, My ros2 binary didnt seem updated: when I updated a file in behavior_executor
+Scenario 1: Sometimes, My ros2 binary didnt seem updated: when I updated a file in behavior_executor

 - Solution1: `rm -rf install/<BINARY>`.
 Afterwards, --cmake-clean-cache starts working, without it is also fine
 - I could build in `~/toolkitt_ws/src` (not in `~/toolkitt_ws`)

+Scenario 2: How to build a package from source:

+- Clone it
+- Build the package ONLY with `--symlink-install`
+- Optional: Can mv the package binary you are trying to replace.
+E.g,

+    ```
+    sudo mv /opt/ros/humble/lib/libbehaviortree_cpp.so
+    ```

+- Source the setup.bash, then run it/ `colcon build --packages-select capacity_manager behavior_executor  behaviortree_cpp   --cmake-clean-first --allow-overriding behaviortree_cpp`